BMC Otomotiv: Present-day (2014–)

 Currently, BMC is actively designing, developing and realizing mass production of its products.
 Its research and development activities are being carried out independently.

 2800+ staff are working for BMC while 500+ of them are engineers.
 Today BMC are about to start the mass production of 250 units of Altay Turkish Main Battle Tank, designing indigenous engines for tanks and armoured vehicles, and 8x8 Armoured Personnel Carriers.
 BMC has also a partnership of design and mass production of domestic passenger car.
 BMC is also active in rail systems.
 BMC produces 6x6 & 4x4 Kirpi MRAP vehicles.

 In 2018 2nd generation of Kirpi, the Kirpi-2 is introduced.
 Lightly armored than Kirpi, Amazon is introduced in 2015.
 BMC produces military trucks; beginning from 8x8 tank transporter, 6x6 10 tonners, 4x4 5 tonners up to 2,5 tonners.
 These utility trucks can be equipped with any superstructure (water/fuel tanker, command control/shelter, rocket launcher, mobile repair/maintenance, recovery crane, etc.) and gain required role.
 Other specialized military vehicles are also being produced like Riot Control Vehicles or Hidden Armored Buses (looks like a soft skin commercial bus from the outside).

-Other than wide variety of military vehicles, BMC has also various different commercial vehicles as well.
+Other than a wide variety of military vehicles, BMC has also different commercial vehicles as well.
 Buses starting from 8,5m, 9m, 10m, 12m, up to 18m articulated buses and 14m airport apron buses is on mass production with three engine selections: diesel, CNG, and electric.

-Commercial trucks having engines with Euro6 engine emission levels with various different models are also on product range.
+Commercial trucks having engines with Euro6 engine emission levels with different models are also on product range.
 Tractors, construction and haulage trucks with many different engine, transmission and cabin selection are presented to market.

-BMC produced 400.000+ vehicles until today, while exported its commercial to 80 different countries including England, Spain, Italy, Russia and its military vehicles to 16 countries.
+BMC has produced 400,000+ vehicles, while exporting its commercial to 80 countries including The United Kingdom, Spain, Italy and Russia and its military vehicles to 17 countries.

-BMC Vehicles
+BMC vehicles

 Military vehicles

-BMC designs, develops and produces various different military vehicles.
-Other than its standard products, BMC has the capability of designing every different vehicle according to end user requirements out of its extensive engineering experiences.
+BMC designs, develops and produces various military vehicles.
+Other than its standard products, BMC has the capability of designing vehicles according to end user requirements.